All publications linked below are available as Portable Document Format (PDF) files, which may be viewed with a free copy of Adobe Acrobat Reader.

-Released in April 2013 by the Office on Violence Against Women (OVW) this revised edition of the protocol maintains the same commitments of standardization and quality as the first SAFE Protocol, but is updated to reflect current technology.
+Released in April 2013, by the Office on Violence Against Women this revised edition of the SAFE Protocol maintains the same commitments of standardization and quality as the first SAFE Protocol, but is updated to reflect current technology.
 It also increases the emphasis on victim-centered care and includes additional information reflecting changes from the Violence Against Women Act of 2005.
 OVW developed a short fact sheet (PDF) and long fact sheet (PDF) on the updated protocol.

 Report on September 2011 Sexual Violence Research Roundtable